Robyn Monro Miller AM

 Play is losing myself in moments, no matter how long or short they are or who I am with, and not being distracted by everything else that is going on in the busyness of life.
 Topped off by sharing the fun and silliness with family, friends and strangers alike!

 Mark's first career was wool classing in country NSW.
-Over the years Mark has worked in sales & management roles that in 2003 led him to move to Melbourne from country NSW.
-In 2007 Mark joined KOMPAN in a Victorian sales role and in 2009 he founded Ikonic Playgrounds becoming the exclusive agent for KOMPAN play equipment in Victoria.
-In 2016 KOMPAN opened a direct sales office in Melbourne and since that time Mark has led the Victorian KOMPAN team.
+Over the years Mark has worked in sales & management roles that in 2003 led him to move to Melbourne.
+In 2007 Mark joined Kompan in a Victorian sales role and in 2009 he founded Ikonic Playgrounds becoming the exclusive agent for Kompan & Corocord play equipment in Victoria.
+In 2016 Kompan opened a direct sales office in Melbourne and Mark now leads the Victorian Kompan team.
 Mark is a keen runner and with his wife and 2 daughters enjoys an active outdoor lifestyle.
-His interests include golf and family escapes to the country.
-For several years as his children were growing up, Mark was involved in School Council and the local Little Athletics Centre holding various positions including Secretary and Vice President of these organisations.
-He now coaches in a recreational running club.
+His interests include indoor cricket, golf and family escapes to the country.
+For a number of years Mark has been involved in School Council and the local Little Athletics Centre holding various positions including Secretary and Vice President of these organisations.

 Kerry Logan